 - Implant teeth. . .
 Etc.

-Occlusion either is ACTing in the following ways:
+Your patients occlusion is ACTing in one of the following ways:

 - Supportive – It acts in a healthy way